Five tips to survive Bonnaroo Music Festival

 One of the premier summer music festivals each year is Bonnaroo in Manchester, Tennessee.
 75,000 to 90,000 music enthusiasts amass in the farm fields south of Nashville, Tennessee to see one of the best music line ups of any festival.
+Although it is an amazing festival, camping out in extreme heat and excessive partying can make it tough to survive Bonnaroo.

 This year will be no different with acts like reunited Buffalo Springfield, Mumford & Sons, and My Morning Jacket to name just a few.
 The camping experience is intense as is the June heat and humidity in Tennessee.
-The author has been to three Bonnaroos and each one was quite an adventure.
+The author has been to Bonnaroo three times and each one was quite an adventure.
 Here are a few suggestions to survive the festival.

 1. Rest up before the trip